 I'm going to take flak for this!
 I'll admit it's a guilty pleasure but in my defense the tune was originally written as a folk tune before being given the pop makeover and I think it shows!
 Not convinced?
 I'll move on quickly...

 Have I now earned back your respect?!
 Inspired by a road trip with David Bowie, and loosely based on a poem by Jim Morrison, this one is surely a credible entry?
 An evocative and moody track with an earworm of a chorus!

-So there you have it – part 2 of my 20 top Route 66 driving songs.
-It was a tough task and I’m sure it would be different for everyone – feel free to leave yours in the comments.
+So there you have it - the second part of my top Route 66 driving songs.
+It was a tough task and I'm sure it would be different for everyone - feel free to leave yours in the comments.